ben-laufer/CpG_Me/README.md

 # CpG_Me
 ### A whole-genome bisulfite sequencing (WGBS) pipeline for the analysis of DNA methylation

-CpG_Me is a series of shell scripts that automate a WGBS workflow that takes you from raw fastq files to extracted CpG methylation count values, where it preprocesses data to remove biases and provides ample QC/QA.
+CpG_Me is a series of shell scripts that automate a WGBS workflow that takes you from raw fastq files to extracted CpG methylation count matrices, where it preprocesses data to remove biases and provides ample QC/QA.
 Scripts are available for both paired end (PE) and single end (SE) sequencing approaches.
+The extracted CpG methylation count matrices can be then be used for the identification of differentially methylated regions (DMRs) through the accompanying [DM.R](https://github.com/ben-laufer/DM.R) workflow.

 ## Installation